cruxppc/cruxppc-ng-3.5/README.md

 Problem reports, patches, improvement suggestions, and such are welcome.
 Either file an issue in this repository or send and email to cruxppc@gmail.com.
 As time permits, reported issues may be addressed.
-However there is no promise of support or bug fixes.
+However there is no promise that support or bug fixes will be provided.

 ### Project goals: